 It is difficult to get to a clear conclusion, of course.
 And the question is always the same: how do we define Islamic Art?
 In this case, the only strong link between the tile and Islam, according to me, is simply the period and place of origin: Qajar Iran.
 But if we consider the prototypes, the possible functions of the tiles and the presence of Christian communities that could have used the objects..well… in this case, the tiles are Christian for tradition and function.

 Christian art in Islamic setting

 From these few remarks, which are not conclusive of course, it is quite interesting to note that tiled with Christian subjects were produced in Qajar Iran, maybe also quite extensively.
 The fact that they were made in an Islamic setting, makes them Islamic?
-In this case not even the style seem to indicate a clear Islamic influence: they may followed the fashion of the period, but they are depicted in a clear ‘Christian’ style.
+In this case, not even the style seems to indicate a clear Islamic influence: they may follow the fashion of the period, but they are depicted in a clear ‘Christian’ style.

 One last thing…

 In the Cambridge History we read also that “Sometimes religious (Christian) subjects were incongruously attempted; the Holy Family in various garbled forms had been a popular theme for mirror-cases since the 18th century” (p.
 882)